-Content refers to the items, including apps, maps, and documents, that you want to display on your site or add to its search catalog.
+Content refers to the items, including apps, maps, data, and documents, that you want to display on your site or add to its search catalog.

 Each site you create has a content library where you can add the items that you want to share through your site's search.
 Items added to the content library are automatically added to the site's content group in ArcGIS Online.
 This is a view access group, so items are visible in searches to those with whom the item is shared, such as supporting teams with view access or all members of the primary ArcGIS Online organization.
 Content library items are managed by the groups added to a site, including the content group (added by default) and any groups added via the groups manager.

 Items that are displayed on a site's layout are not automatically added to the site's content library.
 If you want these items to appear in search results for your site, first add them to the content library.